 Stability and Support:

 These shoes are made for hikers.
 This means that they promise to be very stable.
 In fact, we have discovered that it is mostly true.
-They do seem like a very stable shoe.
-They are unlikely to cause you ankle rolls when on rocker terrain.
-They have two silicon bands that are built into the uppers of the shoe.
+They do seem like a very stable shoe which are unlikely to cause your ankle rolls when on rocker terrain.
+There are two silicon bands that are built into the uppers of the shoe.
 These bands run lengthwise to add structure.

 Inside the boot, you will notice that they have the Merrell M Select FIT.ECO+ blended EVA contoured footbed.
 This is further enhanced by a zonal arch and heel support to ensure you are comfortable and supported throughout the day.
 They also have an air cushion in the heels to absorb shock and increase stability, even further.
 In short, these are a very stable shoe option for most people.